 I. Steel Shafts

-They are heavier and more durable shafts.
+They are heavier and more durable shafts than iron shafts.
 They have low torque and do not scratch easily due to the absence of a painted surface.
 The downside is steel makes these shafts heavier and they are expensive.

 Steel shafts are difficult to swing due to their heavyweight but once you get them right they provide you better controlled and long-distance shots.